ashudeep/ConvChess/README.md

 # ConvChess
 Convolutional Neural Networks learn chess moves

+I must admit chess has already been solved and using an approximate solution to evaluate the board or moves is not the best idea.
+However, I wanted to try how game playing with pattern recognition methods works e.g. in recent success on Go.
+Feel free to use/reuse the code.
+There are some good insights in the ipython notebooks so as to investigate the evaluation function and action prediction models.
+You can always post an issue if you feel something is wrong/outdated/missing.

 The description of the model and other relevant details can be found in the docs directory.

 The source code consists of four different parts: